Shantinatha temple, Khajuraho

-Shantinatha temple (IAST: Śāntinātha Mandir) is a Jain temple located among the Jain temple cluster in eastern Khajuraho in Madhya Pradesh, India.
+Shantinatha temple (IAST: Śāntinātha Mandir) is a Digambara Jain temple located among the Jain temple cluster in eastern Khajuraho in Madhya Pradesh, India.
 While its main deity is the Jain tirthankara Shantinatha, it includes 18 shrines with numerous Jain images.

 The temple has been classified as a Monument of National Importance by the Archaeological Survey of India.
-This temple is part of UNESCO World Heritage Site along with other temples in Khajuraho Group of Monuments.
+This temple is part of UNESCO World Heritage Site along with other temples in Khajuraho Group of Monuments, listed for their testimony to the Chandela dynasty and their outstanding art and architecture.